White-Reinhardt Grants Application Process

 - Farm Bureaus have until May 1 to approve grants.

-- Recipients will be notified by early July for August through December projects
+- Recipients will be notified by mid July for August through December projects.

 - Initial funding will be issued by August.